commanded/commanded/guides/Testing.md

 Please refer to the [Testing your application](https://github.com/commanded/commanded/wiki/Testing-your-application) page on the Wiki for help with configuring your test environment.

-### Additions to the wiki:

-#### 1. Remember projection_versions when truncating tables
+### Remember `projection_versions` when truncating tables

-If you rely on your read projections in your tests, remember to truncate the projection_versions table in your truncate_readstore_tables function.
+If you rely on your read projections in your tests, remember to truncate the `projection_versions` table in your `truncate_readstore_tables/0` function.
 Otherwise, your projector will ignore everything but the first projection.

 ```elixir
 defp truncate_readstore_tables do